How to Diagnose and Fix a Bad Inner Tie Rod

 - Replace the Inner Tie Rod

-If the inner tie rod is corroded you will need to replace it.
+If the inner tie rod is corroded you’ll need to replace it.

 Prevent Your Inner Tie Rod from Failing